 There are many reasons to love the holiday season, including all the delicious foods and recipes you crave all year long.
-While many of these seasonal staples may taste great, they aren’t exactly great for your heart health.
+While many of these seasonal staples may taste great, some of them aren’t exactly great for your heart health.
 Luckily, there are a few easy tweaks you can make to get the best of both worlds – enjoying all the traditional favorites of this time of year, with a few healthy (and easy) cooking substitutions.

-We know what you’re thinking: won’t these healthy changes sacrifice some of the flavor?
+We know what you’re thinking: Won’t these healthy changes sacrifice some of the flavor?
 In most cases, no. Trading out one ingredient for another is often barely noticeable, particularly when the ingredient is used for texture, rather than flavor.

-Some easy swaps that you may be familiar with, include using dried fruit instead of chocolate chips, or swapping our whole-wheat flour for classic white flour in baking recipes.
+Some easy swaps that you may be familiar with include using dried fruit instead of chocolate chips, or swapping our whole-wheat flour for classic white flour in baking recipes.
 Additionally, here are a few other heart-healthy cooking substitutions you can put into action this holiday season:

 When Your Recipe Calls for Sour Cream

-Use Greek yogurt instead.
+Use low-fat Greek yogurt instead.
 Sour cream is often used as a base for dips and sauces, or a way to add a creamy texture to something like mashed potatoes.
 Greek yogurt can do the same.

 When Your Recipe Calls for Oil